ckan/ckan/doc/maintaining/configuration.rst

 CKAN configuration file
 ***********************

-By default, the
+From CKAN 2.9, by default, the configuration file is located at ``/etc/ckan/default/ckan.ini``.
+Previous releases the configuration file(s) were:  ``/etc/ckan/default/development.ini`` or
-configuration file is located at ``/etc/ckan/default/development.ini`` or ``/etc/ckan/default/production.ini``.
+``/etc/ckan/default/production.ini``.
 This section documents all of the config file settings, for reference.